fruityshane/fruityshane/README.md

-- 👋 Hi there, we are fruityshane developer, @komaraip and @nowll
+- 👋 Hi there, we are fruityshane developer, @komaraip, @nowll and @mousaayesh
 - 👀 This is source code for our business project